Message about use of cookies

 So far, this financial year we have already completed and commissioned a range of routine repair works to the Hunstanton sea defences.
 This includes:

-• Partial handrail replacement
+• Beach access step handrail replacement

 • Health and safety works to the timber groynes